-The Chapel Organ, installed in 1991 by the Schantz Organ Company of Orrville, Ohio, served as the Sanctuary Organ until the opening of the new Sanctuary in Easter 2002.
-Much of the organ is located in chambers on the sides of the chancel, while part of the Great, Positiv, and Pedal divisions are exposed via cantilevered chests on the chancel wall.
-The Trompette en Chamade , originally commanding a position over the high altar, was relocated to the rear wall of the chapel creating a dramatic effect.
-The console is movable for concerts and special events since the instrument uses electropneumatic action, whereby electrical signals translate the organist’s actions to the different divisions of the organ.
+The Chapel Organ, installed in 1991 by the Schantz Organ Company of Orrville, Ohio, served as the Sanctuary Organ until the opening of the new Sanctuary in March 2002.
+Much of the organ is located in chambers on the sides of the Chancel, while part of the Great, Positiv, and Pedal divisions are exposed via cantilevered chests on the chancel wall.
+During renovation in 2002, the Trompette en Chamade was relocated to the rear wall of the Chapel creating a dramatic effect.
+The console is movable for concerts and special events since the instrument uses electrical signals to translate the organist’s actions to the different divisions of the organ.
 The Chapel Organ was given through the generosity of Mr. and Mrs. R. Howard Dobbs.
 In 2015, Cornel Zimmer Organbuilders, North Carolina, completely renovated the console.